Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 * **Boss Fight - Kaguya Houraisan (Lv8)**
 	* Spam highest damage spells, you're overlevelled
 * Exit the dungeon and enter back on (3F)
-* Move back to 2F and go south for Eririn event and treasure below
+* Move back to 2F and go south for Eririn event
 * Exit the dungeon and enter back on (3F)
 * Follow the path south, then head west for Wriggle event
 * Exit the dungeon and enter back on (3F Center)